google-gemini/generative-ai-js/README.md

 Thank you for building with Gemini and [let us know](https://discuss.ai.google.dev/c/gemini-api/4) if you need any help!

+**Please be advised that this repository is now considered legacy.** For the latest features, performance improvements, and active development, we strongly recommend migrating to the official **[Google Generative AI SDK for JavaScript](https://github.com/googleapis/js-genai)**.

 **Support Plan for this Repository:**

 *   **Limited Maintenance:** Development is now restricted to **critical bug fixes only**.
 No new features will be added.